sam0hack/php/README.md

 How to install

 1. copy phpcode in your www dir
+2. Set your email configuration  emailer.php,forgotpassword2.php,doctorhome.php
+3. config database database.php
-2. import database from sql dir to your mysql server
+4. import database from sql dir to your mysql server
-3. goto your browser address and run the app
+5. goto your browser address and run the app

 About Application